 According to statistics, an average speeding ticket in the US costs $150, but as I have experienced myself, it can go as high as $2000.
 Yes, it’s that crazy.

-With the same amount of $150, you actually can purchase a medium range radar detector to avoid the possibility of being fined thousands of dollars.
-It’ll be ultimately your choice, but do you really want to risk losing thousands of money plus your precious time just like that?
+With the same amount of $150, you actually can purchase a medium-range radar detector to avoid the possibility of being fined thousands of dollars.
+It’ll be ultimately your choice, but do you want to risk losing thousands of money plus your precious time just like that?

 For me, it’s a huge no-no!
 And if I can help the driving community avoid those pricey tickets, I would.
-So I’ve compiled my reviews of the best radar detectors for different price ranges, including those Under $200.
+So I’ve compiled my reviews of the greatest radar (and laser) detectors for different price ranges, including those under $200.
 (For those looking for much cheaper choices, here’s my under $100 list)

-The Escort Passport S55 is a powerful radar detector, so if you want a radar detector which is able to work in most situations and you don’t mind spending a little bit of extra money, you will love this product from Escort.
+The Escort Passport S55 is a powerful device, so if you want a radar detector that can work in most situations and you don’t mind spending a little bit of extra money, you will love this product from Escort.

 While there may be a few radar traps within the city, you will find it difficult to get as much use out of a radar detector within the confines of smaller streets.